noureddin/cuteview/README.md

 ### To-do in the near future

 - Simplify the installation procedure.
 Maybe introduce an installation script instead?
-- Show a "floating toolbar" (like context menu but grid) on double-tapping, to adjust transparency, dark mode, auto-cropping, etc.
+- Show a "floating toolbar" (like context menu but grid) on double-tapping, to adjust transparency, night mode, auto-cropping, etc.
 - Switch to PyMuPDF, instead of using system-installed tools.
 - Add an action (button, gesture, etc) to move to the first image/page, and one for the last image/page.
 - Support zooming and panning with mouse only.